MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-blob-storage-dataflows.md

 > [!IMPORTANT]
 > [!INCLUDE [product-name](../includes/product-name.md)] is currently in PREVIEW.
 > This information relates to a prerelease product that may be substantially modified before it's released.
 Microsoft makes no warranties, expressed or implied, with respect to the information provided here.
+Refer to [Azure Data Factory documentation](/azure/data-factory/) for the service in Azure.

-You can connect to Azure Blob Storage files in gen2 dataflows using the Azure Blob Storage connector provided by Data Factory in [!INCLUDE [product-name](../includes/product-name.md)].
+You can connect to Azure Blob Storage files in Dataflows Gen2 using the Azure Blob Storage connector provided by Data Factory in [!INCLUDE [product-name](../includes/product-name.md)].

 ## Connect to Azure Blob Storage data